pduranti/mercadolibre.github.com/_posts/guide/listing/2012-05-05-list-your-item.markdown

 ### Title {#listing-title-attribute}

 Title is the main descriptor of an item.
 This label will be used in searching and it's an important component of your item's detail.
 This is a required attribute.
-For more details about this attribute in MercadoLibre you can see the [visual introduction](/listing-introduction/#item-title) and the item section.
+For more details about this attribute in MercadoLibre you can see the [visual introduction](/listing-introduction) and the [item title section](/listing-introduction/#item-title).

 You can add a subtitle attribute, that is optional, and it is used in view item page or in search result list.
 Together these parameters are very important to describe your item.
 If you have doubts about how to describe your item, visit [MercadoLibre site help](http://www.mercadolibre.com/jm/ml.faqs.framework.main.FaqsController?pageId=FAQ&faqId=9564&categId=MEJVT&type=FAQ).